lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

 to ``HEALTHY``.
 In this case, you can click on the corresponding endpoint name in the Model Service tab to view detailed information about the model service.
 From there, you can check the service endpoint in the routing information of the model service.
-If the “Open to Public” option is enabled when the service is created, the endpoint will be publicly accessible without any separate token, and end users can access it.
+If the 'Open to Public' option is enabled when the service is created, the endpoint will be publicly accessible without any separate token, and end users can access it.
 However, if it is disabled, you can issue a token as described below to